DataWraith/banditbench/README.md

 ## Notes / Conclusions

+- I have probably made mistakes while translating the formulas from the papers into code – KL-UCB, PHE, GIRO, etc. are doing much worse than I expected.

 - Keep in mind that the experiments were on the Bernoulli Bandit with a short horizon only.
 Many of the algorithms also work on other kinds of bandits and may rank differently there.

+- Greedy algorithms seem to do well on a short horizon in general, but fall behind after a few hundred steps.

+- UCB-DT does very well; the tuning parameter can be adjusted for the length of the horizon.
+More greedy settings (as used above) seem to do well over short time horizons.

-- TS-UCB seems to be the best algorithm overall; when extending the time horizon beyond 500 steps (not shown above), it almost always comes out on top, but even on short horizons it does relatively well.
+- TS-UCB seems to be the best algorithm for me overall; when extending the time horizon beyond 500 steps (not shown above), it almost always comes out on top, but even on short horizons it does relatively well.
 It is also very flexible with regard to the number of samples, and thus the amount of time it takes to run it.
+It is also easier to tune than UCB-DT -- you just use as many samples as you can afford.

-- ReBoot seems to work well on longer horizons, though it seems hard to tune for shorter ones; I may have misunderstood how it is supposed to be implemented though.
+- ReBoot is very fast and seems to work well on longer horizons, though it seems hard to tune for shorter ones; I may have misunderstood how it is supposed to be implemented though.

   The paper doesn't specify what exactly the `sigma_a` parameter is, for example.
 Do we need to set that as a hyperparameter or, as I have done, do we